lesapple/lesapple.github.io/README.md

 # QuincELHS
-eagles landing's best performance everrr!!!!!!!
-BE THERE OR HEAR ABOUT IT
+Eagles Landing High School's best performance everrr!!!!!!!
+BE THERE OR HEAR ABOUT IT Lights, Camera, Quince!!
+Multicultural will never be the same :)